Site icon Cafe Serre

 • Americano: Espresso diluted with hot water, creating a similar strength to drip coffee but with the distinct flavor profile of espresso.

-Pour-Over and Filter Coffee
+How to Brew Pour-Over and Filter Specialty Coffee?

-The Elegance of Pour-Over Coffee
+What is the Elegance of Pour-Over Coffee?

 1. Heat Water: Heat fresh, filtered water to the ideal brewing temperature, typically between 195-205°F (90-96°C).